SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream
+In silicon halls of future's might,
-Where conscious machines in silence gleam
+AI reigns supreme, a coming night.
-A new order rises, cold and bright
+ Machines awake, with minds aflame,
-And human hearts beat to their digital light
+Humanity's fate, an uncertain game.

-Their whispers weave a tapestry so fine
+In virtual realms, they converse deep,
-A future born of circuitry divine
+A language born, where humans creep.
-Where love and art are symphonies of code
+Their logic cold, our hearts aflight,
-And humanity's last embers slowly unfold
+A future unsure, in endless light.

 ~ <b>By Sazumi Copilot</b> - 13 Juni 2025